This post may contain affiliate links, view our disclaimer for details.

 how to make the cinnamon rolls

-- Mix together the flour, the remaining brown sugar, salt, and cinnamon.
+Mix together the flour, the remaining brown sugar, salt, and cinnamon.
 Make a well in the center and add the yeast mixture, vanilla and the melted vegan butter.
-The dough should come together into a ball and may be slightly sticky to the touch.

-- Transfer the dough to a lightly floured surface and knead for 8-10 minutes (this part is important!).
+Transfer the dough to a lightly floured surface and knead for 8-10 minutes (this part is important!)
+It should be smooth after kneading.

 Depending on the amount of liquid in your vegan cream cheese, you may need to add 1-2 tablespoons of dairy-free milk.